effector/effector/docs/api/effector/Event.md

 5. Pack - store

 You may see that we united `filter()` and `map()` methods, the reason for creating was an impossibility to event filtering.
+The method is useful with JavaScript APIs those returns `undefined`.

 #### Formulae